minetest/minetest/README.md

-    ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_GLES=OFF            - Enable extra support code for OpenGL ES (requires support by IrrlichtMt) ENABLE_LEVELDB=ON          - Build with LevelDB; Enables use of LevelDB map backend ENABLE_POSTGRESQL=ON       - Build with libpq; Enables use of PostgreSQL map backend (PostgreSQL 9.5 or greater recommended)
+    ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_GLES=OFF            - Enable extra support code for OpenGL ES (requires support by IrrlichtMt) ENABLE_LEVELDB=ON          - Build with LevelDB; Enables use of LevelDB map backend ENABLE_MARIADB=ON          - Build with MariaDB; Enables use of MariaDB map backend (MariaDB 10.3 or greater recommended) ENABLE_POSTGRESQL=ON       - Build with libpq; Enables use of PostgreSQL map backend (PostgreSQL 9.5 or greater recommended)
     ENABLE_REDIS=ON            - Build with libhiredis; Enables use of Redis map backend ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores